panda3d/panda3d-docs/programming/intervals/index.rst

 actions.
 With the use of Intervals, you can build up a complex interplay of animations, sound effects, or any other actions, and play the script on demand.

-The core of system is the ``Interval`` class.
-There are several different kinds of Intervals, which will be discussed in detail in the following pages, but all of them have in common the following property: each Interval represents an action (or a series of actions) that occur over a specific, finite interval of time (hence the name).
+The core of system is the :py:class:`~direct.interval.Interval.Interval` class.
+There are several different kinds of Intervals, which will be discussed in detail in the following pages, but all of them have in common the following
+property: each Interval represents an action (or a series of actions) that occurs over a specific, finite interval of time (hence the name).

 The real power of the Interval system comes from :ref:`sequences-and-parallels`, which are a special kind of Interval that can contain nested Intervals of any